|20 mg||28 tablets||£35.99|

-Nexium is usually taken once a day and it can be taken with or without food.
+Nexium is usually taken once a day without food.
 You should swallow the tablet whole with a glass of water, or dissolve it carefully in water if you have trouble swallowing tablets.
-How much to take will depend on why you are taking it so it's important to always follow the instructions given by your doctor or pharmacist.
+The amount of Nexium you have to take will depend on why you are taking it.
+Always follow the instructions given to you by your doctor or pharmacist.

-How long you take Nexium for will depend on why it has been prescribed for you.
+How long you take Nexium will depend on why it has been prescribed for you.
 Always follow the instructions your doctor gives you on how to take Nexium.
-A treatment course is typically two to eight weeks long and after this you can use Nexium as and when needed.
+A treatment course is typically two to eight weeks long and after this, you can use Nexium when you need to.

-If you take too much Nexium by mistake it is unlikely to cause problems.
-However, if you experience any of the following adverse effects see your doctor:
+If you take too much Nexium, it is unlikely to cause problems.
+However, if you experience any of the following side effects, see your doctor:

 You should only take Nexium with water.
-Try to avoid food and drinks which commonly trigger acid reflux and heartburn.
+Try to avoid food and drinks which commonly trigger acid reflux or heartburn.
 These are:

-Always take the dose that has been prescribed to you.
+Always take Nexium as your doctor has prescribed.
 This will depend on your condition and symptoms.
 Here are some typical treatment courses:

 Common side effects after taking Nexium may include:

-If you experience any of these symptoms seek medical attention right away.
+If you experience any of these symptoms seek emergency medical attention straight away.